aleksyprok/nuclear_fusion_2024_code/README.md

 ## How to produce data for the paper

-### Step 1: Produce density/temperature profiles and alpha particle initial position.
+### Step 1: Produce density/temperature profiles as well as alpha particle initial position and velocity.

 The first thing we did was produce the profile data.
 This was done using the `prepare_profiles.py` script.
 This script takes the raw data from the input directory and processes it into a format that can be used for simulations.
 Note that I have already done this to produce:
   - `input_data/ion_info_SPR-045-16.dat`